Toloka/docs/en/template-builder/reference/helper.if.md

 - [field.text](field.text.md): A field for entering a short text, not more than a line.

 {% endcut %}

-To learn more about conditions, see the [List of conditions](https://toloka.ai/en/docs/template-builder/reference/conditions).

 ## Component properties {#properties}